Operation Barbarossa: Subsequent German offensives

 By 1943, Soviet armaments production was fully operational and increasingly outproducing the German war economy.
-The final major German offensive in the Eastern theater of the Second World War took place during July—August 1943 with the launch of Operation Citadel, an assault on the Kursk salient.
+The final major German offensive in the Eastern theatre of World War II took place during July–August 1943 with the launch of Operation Citadel, an assault on the Kursk salient.
 Approximately one million German troops confronted a Soviet force over 2.5 million strong.
 The Soviets, well aware of the attack in advance and fully prepared for it, prevailed in the Battle of Kursk.
-Following the German defeat, the Soviets launched Operation Kutuzov, a counter-offensives employing six million men along a 1500 mi front towards the Dnieper River as they drove the Germans westwards.
+Following the German defeat, the Soviets launched Operation Kutuzov, a counter-offensive employing six million men along a 1500 mi front towards the Dnieper River as they drove the Germans westwards.

-Employing increasingly ambitious and tactically sophisticated offensives, along with making operational improvements in secrecy and deception, the Red Army was eventually able to occupy much of the area which the Germans had previously occupied by the summer of 1944.
+Employing increasingly ambitious and tactically sophisticated offensives, along with making operational improvements in secrecy and deception, by the summer of 1944, the Red Army was eventually able to regain much of the area previously conquered by the Germans.
 The destruction of Army Group Centre, the outcome of Operation Bagration in 1944, proved to be a decisive success and additional Soviet offensives against the German Army Groups North and South in the autumn of 1944 put the German war machine into further retreat.
 By January 1945, what had been the Eastern Front was now controlled by the Soviets, whose military might was aimed at the German capital of Berlin.
 Hitler committed suicide on 30 April 1945 in order to avoid capture by the Soviets, and the war in Europe finally ended with the total defeat and capitulation of Nazi Germany in May 1945.